kaylahr0849/about-kaylah/README.md

 _Student_
 **High School of Telecommunications Arts and Technology** Kaylahr0849@hstat.org

- I live In crown heights,Brooklyn currently go to school at HSTAT **schedule**
+ I live In crown heights,Brooklyn currently go to school at HSTAT as a Junior.

+**schedule**
   <ol>
 <li>English</li>